Got A Business Valuation? Throw It Away. You Can Sell For A Lot More Than That Valuation!

 But what is the right kind of buyer?

-The right kind of buyer is someone who can derive a lot more benefit from your business than other buyers can - a strategic buyer who sees synergies between his business and yours, as opposed to a financial buyer who's looking simply at your numbers.
+Even once you've eliminated the unfunded buyers, the right kind of buyer is someone who can derive a lot more benefit from your business than other buyers can - a strategic buyer who sees synergies between his business and yours, as opposed to a financial buyer who's looking simply at your numbers.

 Let us take an example of a distribution business you own that's making £500K in net profit per year.
 Let's also assume that businesses in this industry are selling for 5x net profit.
 A financial buyer would expect to pay no more than £2.5m (£500K x 5) because that's how much he sees the business making over the next five years.
 (Yes, it's about what they see in the future rather than what happened over the last five years.)